ashish-gehani/Trimmer/README.md

 ```

 -   **main** : a path to the bitcode module containing the main entry point
 -   **modules** : a list of paths to the other bitcode modules needed.
-Note that these modules will not be used for specialization since **Trimmer** does not support inter-module specialization
+Note that these modules will not be used for specialization since **Trimmer** does not support inter-module specialization (i.e. it operates only on a single bitcode file)
 -   **binary** : the name of the desired executable
 -   **native libs** : a list of flags (-lm, -lc, -lpthread) or paths to native objects (.o, .a, .so)
 -   **ldflags** : a list of linker flags such as --static, --nostdlib